Business People Conference Table Man Presenting

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

 It's not uncommon for a private equity investment to 10x, 20x, or even 100x before a company's public offering.
-For instance, Blackbird's first $3 million investment in Canva is now worth over $1 billion, a return of 337x.
+For instance, Blackbird VC's first $3 million investment in Canva is now worth over $1 billion, a return of 337x.

-While these deals often lose money, one great investment — like Blackbird investing in Canva — can more than make up for a portfolio of losers.
+Even though these deals often lose money, one great investment can more than make up for an otherwise mediocre portfolio.

-Here's everything you need to know about investing in pre-IPO companies, including five ways to start investing in them today.
+Here's everything you need to know about investing in pre-IPO companies, as well as five ways to start investing in them today.

 What are pre-IPO stocks?

-Pre-IPO stocks refer to the shares of private companies — companies that have yet to have an IPO (initial public offering) and do not trade on a public stock exchange such as the NYSE or Nasdaq.
+Pre-IPO stocks are private companies that haven't yet gone public via an IPO (initial public offering) or SPAC.
+They don't trade on a public stock exchange such as the NYSE or Nasdaq, but likely plan to in the future.

-Private company shares may be owned by founders, employees, VC & PE firms, and angel investors.
+Their shares are held privately by founders, employees, VC & PE firms, angel investors, and other private investors.

 Companies Staying Preipo Longer